Darin Brooks: Personal life

 Brooks enjoys playing the guitar, bass guitar, and drums.
 In 2010, he started dating actress Kelly Kruger.
 In February 2014, they partnered with an organization called Aid Still Required.
 On March 21, 2016, he and Kruger got married.
 In April 2019, it was announced that he and Kruger were expecting their first child.
 The couple's first child was born on September 22, 2019.
+In March 2026, the couple announced their separation and plans to divorce.
+Four months later, their divorce was finalized.